PREVIOUS

 population to support it an Olympic size swimming pool, with a shower and

 locker facility will be constructed.
-Finally a "Community Center" with
+Finally a "Community Center"

 ECONOMIC IMPACTS